Force Geometry and Irreversibility in Nonequilibrium Overdamped Dynamics: The example of A moving harmonic trap in one dimension, and application to experiments

-This result shows that force anti-alignment is controlled neither by the lag $\Delta$ nor by the fluctuations $\sigma$ alone, but by their dimensionless ratio $|\Delta|/\sigma$.
+This result shows that for diffusion in driven one dimensional harmonic potentials, force anti-alignment is controlled neither by the lag $\Delta$ nor by the fluctuations $\sigma$ alone, but by their dimensionless ratio $|\Delta|/\sigma$.
 When fluctuations dominate ($|\Delta|\ll\sigma$), the forces approach perfect anti-alignment ($r(t)\to-1$) and entropy production is reduced.
 Conversely, when lag dominates ($|\Delta|\gg\sigma$), force alignment weakens ($|r(t)|\ll1$) and irreversibility increases.
 The spatial organization of driven transport is thus captured by a single geometric parameter that can be evaluated instantaneously from the force statistics.